mmmallow/NesEmu/notes.md

 * Create the CPU class with some basic instructions
 * Write a simple program into memory (don't forget to set the RESET vector) that adds 2 numbers (stored in x and y) and puts the result in the accumulator
+* As far as clock cycles go, don't worry about for now, but once ready to implement:
+  * Clock takes about 601 ns per cycle, so want a while loop where the time in ns is checked at the beginning,
+  * Then the cpu does one instruction thing and the time is checked again in ns to see how long it needs to wait before running the next instruction
+  * This should also allow for control over checking for interrupts and synchronization with the PPU.